mzeidenberg/academic-kickstart/content/authors/admin/_index.md

 Hi!
 Thanks for visiting my personal web site.
 I live in Brooklyn, New York with my wife and daughter.
 I was born in New York City and grew up in Teaneck, New Jersey.
 I am a scientist, scholar, teacher and writer whose career has focused on research in the areas of labor, education, artificial intelligence, and machine learning.
-Currently I am the lead instructor for Galvanize of a 13-week data science intensive course here in New York designed to train students for careers as data scientists.
+Recently I was the lead instructor for Galvanize of a 13-week data science intensive course here in New York designed to train students for careers as data scientists.